TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Required Packages

--   bash (5.1 version probably not too important)
+-   bash (5.1, the version is probably not important)
--   libreoffice (7.0)
+-   libreoffice (7.0+)
--   libreoffice-sdbc-mysql (7.0) - needed for libreoffice DB connection
+-   libreoffice-sdbc-mysql (7.0+) - needed for libreoffice DB connection
--   make - for script and file management
+-   make (gnu make 4.3+) - for script and file management
--   mariadb-client (10.5) - mysql
+-   mariadb-client (10.5+) - mysql
--   mariadb-server (10.5) - mariadbd (only needed on remote host)
+-   mariadb-server (10.5+) - mariadbd (only needed on remote host)
--   pandoc - required to convert org to odt
+-   pandoc (2.9.2+) - required to convert org to html, and odt
--   perl (5.32) for: pod2html, pod2man, pod2text, pod2usage
+-   perl (5.32+) for: pod2html, pod2man, pod2text, pod2usage
--   php (7.4 or greater)
+-   php (7.4+)
--   php-mysqlnd - php-PDO
+-   php7.4-mysql - php-PDO
+-   php7.4-xml
--   sed (4.7 version probably not important)
+-   sed (4.7, the version is probably not important)
--   tidy (5.6 version probably not important)
+-   tidy (5.6, the version is probably not important)

 ### Optional Packages